MentalFS/phantombot-nightly-launcher/README.md

 # PhantomBot Nighty Updater & Launcher

-Scripts to download nightly releases of PhantomBot (including translations and extras). **This script will not work on Windows, except using WSL**.
+Scripts to download nightly releases of PhantomBot. **This script will not work on Windows, except using WSL**.

-The deamon launcher is supposed to be called via cron.
+The daemon launcher is supposed to be called via cron.
 By default it will update weeky and will redirect the input to a FIFO, so it's possible to execute commands.
 The script will self-update before running.

 ## Scripts
 - `nightly-update.sh` will just update the bot to the latest nightly
 - `nightly-daemon.sh` will update once a week and launch the bot with a FIFO

-## Downloaded projects
+## Used sources
-* [PhantomBot](https://github.com/PhantomBot/PhantomBot) - downloaded from the [Nightly](https://github.com/PhantomBot/nightly-build) release (Linux verion).
+* [PhantomBot](https://github.com/PhantomBot/PhantomBot) - downloaded from the [Nightly](https://github.com/PhantomBot/nightly-build) release (Linux version), including the JRE.
 * Occasionally patch files from pull requests will be downloaded and applied to fix critical bugs.

 ## Prerequisites